neural-bandits/calvera/docs/benchmark.md

 ## **Datasets**
 A dataset implements the `AbstractDataset` class.
 There are currently 6 datasets for the benchmark:

-- `BanditFeedbackDataset`: A dataset that contains contextualized actions and rewards.

 - `CovertypeDataset` - classification of forest cover types

 - `ImdbMovieReviews` - sentiment classification of movie reviews